 4. Turn on the lights!
 Show off interior specialty lighting.

-Make sure you have all the specialty lighting on in your home – things like extra canned lighting, under cabinet lighting, etc. Table lamps give a special glow and homey feeling.
+Make sure you have all the specialty lighting on in your home (things like extra canned lighting, under cabinet lighting, etc.) turned on.
+Table lamps give a special glow and homey feeling.

-It’s up to you if you turn on your regular overhead lighting.
-If you’re shooting in the the daytime, you probably don’t need extra lighting.
-It depends on the room though, and if your light bulbs look particularly warm or yellow in your photos.
+It's up to you if you turn on your regular overhead lighting.
+If you're shooting in the daytime, you probably don't need extra lighting.
+It depends on the room though and if your light bulbs look particularly warm or yellow in your photos.